MikuAuahDark/lily/README.md

 ### `void lily.quit()`

 Uninitializes Lily.
+Uninitialize all threads.
+Call this just before your game quit (in `love.quit()`).
+Not calling this function in iOS and Android can cause strange crash when re-starting your game!

-> This function should only be called if you plan restarting your game with `love.event.quit("restart")`.
-This is true when using LOVE under iOS!
+It's good idea to call this function regardless of the platform.

 *************************************************